-Your destination is 66.5 degrees south of the equator and at this latitude, the sun rises on December 13th and doesn’t set again until 30th December – so depending on the time you visit, you might be treated to the midnight sun.
-Once you reach this latitude, you’ll be inducted into the elite group of travellers who have not only stepped foot on Antarctica, but who have also crossed the line into the Antarctic Circle.
+Your destination is 66.5 degrees south of the equator, and at this latitude, the sun rises on December 13th and doesn’t set again until 30th December – so, depending on the time you visit, you might be treated to the midnight sun.
+Once you reach this latitude, you’ll be inducted into the elite group of travellers who have not only stepped foot on Antarctica but who have also crossed the line into the Antarctic Circle.

 Having crossed the geographical milestone of the Antarctic Circle and toasted your success, you can now focus on exploring this remote region of extraordinary beauty.

 Antarctica’s top predators can be found in the waters here, including pods of orcas and herds of leopard seals.
-In the skies, you’ll spot the pristine feathers of snow petrels fluttering by, whilst on land you’ll be treated to commanding views of dramatic mountain ranges and surreal icebergs.
+In the skies, you’ll spot the pristine feathers of snow petrels fluttering by, whilst on land, you’ll be treated to commanding views of dramatic mountain ranges and surreal icebergs.

-Continuing your intrepid adventure into the Antarctic Circle, areas of interest include Crystal Sound, a channel named for the scientific research on ice crystals in the area.
+Continuing your intrepid adventure into the Antarctic Circle, areas of interest include Crystal Sound, a channel named for scientific research on ice crystals in the area.
 As the name suggests, this region boasts epic snow-blanketed peaks and glistening icebergs floating in crystal-clear waters.

 Today, you’ll start to head back north again, along the west coast of the Antarctic Peninsula, swerving around the South Shetlands and back out into the Drake Passage, heading for South America.

-The Drake Passage is named for another famous explorer, Francis Drake.
+The Drake Passage is named after another famous explorer, Francis Drake.
 This British sea captain predates Shackleton by several hundred years, exploring the world’s oceans during the Elizabethan era.
 Drake was the second person recorded to circumnavigate the world in a single expedition, between 1577 and 1580.
 However, he was also a colourful character and branded a pirate by the Spanish, who nicknamed him “El Draque” (the Dragon)!